josephsl/addonUpdater/readme.md

 * WeatherPlus
 * Windows 10 App Essentials

 IMPORTANT: this is a proof of concept add-on.
-Once the relevant feature is included in NVDA, this add-on will be discontinued.
+Once the [relevant feature is included in NVDA][2], this add-on will be discontinued.

+## Version 18.08.5

+* Fixed an issue where Add-on Updater settings panel failed to show if one or more add-ons had badly formatted manifest data.
+* Added Nuance Vocalizer family of add-ons to add-ons that'll not be checked for updates.

 ## Version 18.08.4